 - Flour: please use bread flour, not all-purpose.
 You simply cannot obtain the same chewy texture with all-purpose flour, as it lacks a sufficient protein content.
 My favorite brand is King Arthur Flour. (affiliate)

-- Yeast: the vital ingredient that causes the dough to rise and gives bagels their amazing flavor and aroma.
+- Yeast: the vital ingredient that causes the dough to rise and gives it an amazing flavor and aroma.

 - Cinnamon Crunch Topping: simply combine brown sugar, white sugar, and cinnamon to create this delectable topping.

-- Poaching Liquid: this is one of the crucial steps in the bagel making process.
+- Poaching Liquid: this is one of the crucial steps in this recipe, as it creates the bagel's unique, chewy crust.
 The poaching liquid consists of baking soda dissolved in a pot of boiling water.

 See recipe card for full information on ingredients and quantities.